nette/http/readme.md

 Nette cleans out data sent by user from control and invalid characters.

-The URL of the request is available as [api:Nette\Http\UrlScript] instance:
+The URL of the request is available as Nette\Http\UrlScript instance:

 ```php
 $url = $httpRequest->getUrl();